Posts

 Image

 Here are the Amphibians and Reptiles, to use antiquated words, of this seeded planet. - A fair-sized, dolphin-like Trematosaur.
 A Trematosaur that uses its mechanoreceptor-lined snout to forage for prey on the sea-bed.
 A child-sized saltwater frog that lacks lungs and lives entirely on the seabed in shallow water, a lethargic ambush-predator.
 A large, streamlined leatherback-turtle, that can swim very fast by turtle standards.
 An eel-shaped, large descendant of Lialis lizards, which feeds mainly on eels and other elongated fish, in coral reefs.
-A giant, short-bodied Madstoiid snake that drifts passively in the open ocean, casting a shadow to attract fish and other prey.
 A mid-sized mosasaur that feeds by dredging the sea-bed, like a gray whale.
 A large open-water Thalattosaur, with a swordfish-like nose.
 An enormous, filter-feeding Hupehsuchian that takes the niche of baleen whales.
 A pig-sized, tail-less Notosuchain herbivore, a terrestrial island-dweller.
-A penguin-like, flightl...
+A penguin-like, flightless swimming Pteranodontian pterosaur.
+A foot-propelled, fish-eating diving Noasaurid.
+A tail-propelled, fish-eating swimming No...

 Poseidon2910 - "Fish"